softwaresaved/byte-sized-rse/episodes/23-analysing-code.md

 ## Analysing our Code using a Linter

-Let’s point it at our code and see what it thinks
+Let's point it at our code and see what it thinks

 ```bash
 pylint climate_analysis.py